Why the Lab-Leak and Mask Debates Are Such a Disaster

 Well, not quite.
 The deeper you dig into the details of each case, the murkier the story becomes.
 In fact, the deeper you dig, the more you realize that murkiness is the story.

 Start with the lab-leak hypothesis.
 Three years ago, many journalists and scientists rushed to condemn a theory that deserved a fair and open trial.
 But let’s not replace one nutty take (The lab-leak theory is racist) with another (We know for sure that COVID came from a lab).
-Although the Department of Energy and FBI say the virus likely emerged from a lab rather than a wet market, four other agencies and the National Intelligence Council have come to the other conclusion: that COVID likely started with natural exposure to an infected animal.
+Although the Department of Energy and the FBI say the virus likely emerged from a lab rather than a wet market, four other agencies and the National Intelligence Council have come to the other conclusion: that COVID likely started with natural exposure to an infected animal.
 By this count, the lab-leak theory is still an underdog, trailing 5–2 among government institutions.
 Adding to the confusion is the fact that none of the agencies reached their conclusion with much conviction, even with access to untold stacks of top-secret information.
 As my colleague Dan Engber pointed out, “Only one [assessment], from the FBI, was made with ‘moderate’ confidence; the rest are rated ‘low,’ as in, Hmm, we’re not so sure.”

 In an ecosystem of doubt and paranoia, spooky factoids breed.
 Have you read about those sick researchers at the Wuhan Institute of Virology back in November 2019?
 Have you read the response to the response to the rumor about an earlier alleged biosafety breach at WIV?
 Bro, can you even spell “furin cleavage site”?
 Tantalizing leads, all.
 But they add up to a tug-of-war between a clever hunch and an educated guesstimate.